 Top 10 Gay-Friendly Countries Based on Anti-Discrimination Legislation

-These top 10 gay-friendly countries are ranked based on anti-discrimination legislation and take factors such as same-sex marriage, protections for sexual orientation. gender identity, and adoption rights for same-sex couples into consideration.
+The top 10 gay-friendly countries are ranked based on anti-discrimination legislation and take factors such as same-sex marriage, protections for sexual orientation. gender identity, and same-sex adoption rights into consideration.
 The anti-discrimination legislation scores range from 1 to 3, where:

-• 1: Basic anti-discrimination laws exist but may not be comprehensive or enforced.
+• 1: Basic anti-discrimination laws exist but are not comprehensive or enforced.

 • 2: More comprehensive protections, including employment, housing, and public services.